sz3/turbopump/README.md

       a burst of packets from melting down your switches / routers, this may be semi-viable.
   - UDT is slightly slower, but does flow control, packet ordering, etc.
       UDT is the default.
-It is is a user-space (D)ata (T)ransfer protocol written atop UDP.
+It is a user-space (D)ata (T)ransfer protocol implemented atop UDP.
 In turbopump, it enables the transfer of large contents in a way that is reliable and non-destructive to the network.

 * Partition vs Clone
   - _"Partition" mode._